Xangis/ProximaController/README.md

 At one point a build was submitted to the app store, but it was not approved.

+NOTE: I was unable to upload with the Application Uploader version 3.7.2.
+I had to install version 3.1.

 # Changelog

 ### Version 1.11: